Nonasymptotic noisy lossy source coding: Introduction

 where the surrogate per-letter distortion measure is

-Therefore, in the limit of infinite blocklengths, the problem is equivalent to a conventional (noiseless) lossy source coding problem where the distortion measure is the conditional average of the original distortion measure given the noisy observation of the source.
+and $\mathsf S - \mathsf X - \mathsf Z$ means that $\mathsf S$, $\mathsf X$ and $\mathsf Z$ form a Markov chain in this order.
+The expression for $R(d)$ in \eqref{Rdnoisy} implies that, in the limit of infinite blocklengths, the problem is equivalent to a conventional (noiseless) lossy source coding problem where the distortion measure is the conditional average of the original distortion measure given the noisy observation of the source.
 Berger \cite[p.79]{berger1971rate} used the surrogate distortion measure \eqref{dbarintro} to streamline the proof of \eqref{Rdnoisy}.
 Witsenhausen \cite{witsenhausen1980indirect} explored the capability of distortion measures defined through conditional expectations such as in \eqref{dbarintro} to treat various so-called indirect rate distortion problems.
 Sakrison \cite{sakrison1968sourceencoding} showed that if both the source and its noise-corrupted version take values in a separable Hilbert space and the fidelity criterion is mean-squared error, then asymptotically, an optimal code can be constructed by first obtaining a minimum mean-square estimate of the source sequence based on its noisy observation, and then compressing the estimated sequence as if it were noise-free.
-Wolf and Ziv \cite{wolf1970transmissionnoisy} showed that Sakrison's result holds even nonasymptotically, namely, that the minimum average distortion achievable in one-shot noisy compression of the object $S$ can be written as
+Wolf and Ziv \cite{wolf1970transmissionnoisy} observed that Sakrison's result holds even nonasymptotically, namely, that the minimum average distortion achievable in one-shot noisy compression of the object $S$ can be written as